CJdaSuperman/Paranormal-Dusk/README.md

 I learned how to make this game through Udemy's Complete C# Unity Developer 3D course.
 Most of the assets were from Unity’s Asset Store.
 Most of the code to make the gameplay elements are also from the course.
 However, I incorporated more features than what the course offered and that code I made myself.
 These features include a HUD that you can toggle on and it fades away, replenish player health from killing the monsters that did damage to you, and creating ammo boxes to get ammo.

 To find the source code for this project, go to Assets-> Scripts (disregard the folder named ‘Script’).
+The link provided is the progress made so far. https://www.youtube.com/watch?v=TLDXEDi1OSI